 Of course, it’s not enough just to collect existing data; you need to help improve data collection, recording, and release practices across the country.
 And you need to ensure the data, once released, are easily understood and can be put to good use.

 Our work began in earnest in 2013, with a grant from the Department of Justice’s Bureau of Justice Assistance to measure criminal justice performance in Milwaukee County, Wisconsin.
 With the help of several measurement experts, we developed an initial set of measures we piloted in Milwaukee County, and then extended to cover the entire state.
 Based on the success of that pilot, MFJ received funding to measure more states.

 In addition, we’ve produced data gap analyses in Florida and California, which helped notify these states about deficiencies in their data infrastructure.
 Since then, both states (California and Florida) have passed forward-thinking data bills that raise the bar for what it means to be a fully transparent state when it comes to criminal justice.
-We continue to do this work in states nationwide.

 As we look ahead, we’re also developing new tools, services, and research offerings further to contextualize our data and customize how users experience them.